theNewFlesh/hidebound/sphinx/intro.rst

 We flip back to the data tab.
 Using table within it, we search (via SQL) for our asset within Hidebound's freshly created database.
-We see an error in one of the filenames.
-Our descriptor has capital letters in it.
+We see an error in one of the filenames, conveniently displayed in red text.
+The descriptor in one orf our filenames has capital letters in it.
 This violates Hidebound's naming convention, and so we get an error.
 We go and rename the file appropriately and call update again.
-Our asset is not valid.
-We can say in the height and width columns, its 1024 by 1024 and the channels column says it has three.
+Our asset is now valid.
+The filenames are correct and we can see in the height and width columns, that it's 1024 by 1024 and the channels column says it has three.

 *Create*
 ~~~~~~~~

 Next we click the create button.
 For each valid asset, Hidebound
 generates file and asset metadata as JSON files within the
 hidebound/metadata directory.
-Hidebound also copies or moves (depending
+Hidebound also copies or moves, depending
-on config) valid files and directories into the hidebound/data
+on the config write mode, valid files and directories into the
-directory.
-Thus we now have a hidebound directory that looks like this
+hidebound/data directory.
+Thus we now have a hidebound directory that
-(unmentioned assets are collapsed behind the ellipses):
+looks like this (unmentioned assets are collapsed behind the ellipses):

 ::